dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * The bad part is that old nodes might mine invalid blocks that will be rejected by the new nodes with the upgraded software.
   * e.g., Pay to script hash was implemented via a soft fork.
   * New soft-fork possibilities : new signature schemes, extra per-block metadata (e.g., put in "coinbase" parameter in a transaction).

+### Week 4 : How to Store and Use Bitcoins.
+** Simple Local Storage**
+* To spend Bitcoin :
+  * Info from blockchain.
+  * Owner's secret.
+  * How to store and manage secret keys?
+* Goals :
+  * Availability : Can spend anytime.
+  * Security.
+  * Convenience.
+* Simple approach : store secret key in a file.
+  * Availability : As available as your device.
+  * Security : As secure as your device.
+  * Very convenient.
+* Wallet software.
+  * Keeps track of coins.
+  * Provides nice UI.
+  * Have separate key for each coin, thereby maximizing privacy.
+Wallet can do this automatically.
+* How to convey address to receive Bitcoin?
+  * Base58 notation : Encode address in Base58.
+  * Use QR code.

+**Hot and Cold Storage**
+* Hot storage : Online.
+Its convenient buy risky.
+* Cold storage : Offline.
+Archival but safer.
+* Hot storage knows addresses of cold storage.
+Just sent it to that address.
+Cold storage does not need to be connected to the network at all!
+* Problem : Want to use new address for each coin sent to cold for privacy.
+But cold wallet is offline.
+  * Solution 1 : Cold generates a batch of addresses and sends it to hot side before going offline.
+    * Not so good because have to do this periodically.
+  * Solution 2 : Hierarchical wallets.
+    * Call generateKeyHier function.
+This creates generator for address.
+This is send to hot wallet.
+It also creates generator for keys.
+This is sent to hot wallet.
+Now cold wallet can go offline and hot wallet can generate new addresses for each coin by calling the address generator with a new integer input.
+* How to store info in cold wallet?
+  * Solution 1 : Info in device, device locked in a safe.
+  * Solution 2 : Brain wallet i.e., user remembers passphrase.
+  * Solution 3 : Paper wallet i.e., print info on paper.
+  * Solution 4 : Tamperproof device i.e., device that signs, but won't divulge keys.

+**How to Split and Share Keys**
+* If we store key in 1 location, there is a single point of failure.
+* Secret sharing : Take secret key and divide into N pieces (shares) st if we're given any K pieces, we can reconstruct secret key.
+If lesser than K, then we cannot learn the secret key.
+  * e.g., N=2, K=2 : Generate P large prime.
+We have to generate secret S=[0, P) and R=[0, P).
+Split : X1=(S+R) mod P. X2=(S+2R) mod P. Reconstruct : (2X1-X2) mod P=S.
+  * Proof presented on why secret sharing works.
+  * Good : Adversary needs to discover many pieces.
+  * Bad : The shares still need to be combined in order to reconstruct the secret.
+This is still a single point of failure.
+    * Solution is multisig.
+Use the shares separately to sign without needing to reassemble the secret key.

+**Online Wallet and Exchanges**
+* Online wallet : Website stores the keys.
+  * Convenient.
+  * Security worries (Bitgrail, Mt Gox).
+* Bank-like services : You deposit coins and can withdraw but Bank can invest their reserves as they see fit.
+* On an exchange : No transaction actually gets added to the Blockchain.
+They only promise that they will give you the coins you own.
+  * Convenient.
+  * Risky because the exchange only promises to give you the coins you own.
+  * Ponzi schemes possible (Bitconnect).
+  * Most exchanges fail.
+The ones that succeed are the ones that handle the most traffic (and hence the most attacks).
+* Tranditional banks are govt regulated so depositors have some level of protection.
+* Bitcoin exchange can prove that it has fractional reserve (called proof of reserve).
+  * Reserve : The exchange creates a transaction to itself.
+Also, the exchange signs a challenge string with the same private key used to validate the transaction.
+This proves that bank (or someone who the bank knows) has that amount of reserve.
+  * Deposits : Exchange also has to prove how many demand deposits you hold.
+Exchange uses Merkle tree (whose leaves contains user accounts).
+Each tree node has total of coins in the subtree.
+An account owner can use Merkle tree to prove that his or her account was included in the Merkle tree.
+  * Fractional reserve = Reserve / Deposits

+**Payment Services**
+* Customers want to pay with Bitcoins.
+Merchant wants to receive dollars and don't want to deal with exchange rate risk or tech risk or security risk (of storing Bitcoins).
+* A payment service can charge a fee and handle above scenario.
+It absorbs all of the risks involved in the process.

+**Transaction Fees**
+* No transaction fee (consensus fee) if :
+  * tx is less than 1000 bytes.
+  * All outputs are 0.001 or larger.
+  * Priority (age of coins + value of coins over tx size) is large enough.
+* If you don't pay the transaction fee, your transaction will take longer.
+* Some miners may not abide by these rules but most follow them so your transaction will eventually make it into the blockchain.

+**Currency Exchange Markets**
+* Supply of Bitcoins = Supply of Bitcoins in circulation + Demand deposit in exchange (i.e., exchange has more deposits than they have Bitcoins).
+* Demand for Bitcoins = BTC to mediate transactions (transaction mediation demand) + BTC as investment (if market thinks that demand will go up in the future).
+* Model for transaction demand :
+  * T = Transaction value mediated by BTC ($ per sec).
+  * D = Duration that BTC is needed by a transaction (sec).
+This is because a transaction removes the BTC from the supply temporarily.
+  * S = Supply of BTC.
+  * P = Price of BTC.
+  * S/D = number of coins will become available per sec (after the transaction is completed).
+This models the supply for BTC.
+  * T/P = number of coins needed per sec to serve all the transactions.
+This models the demand for BTC.
+  * When S/D=T/P, then price of BTC is in equilibrium i.e., P = TD/S. So if people hold BTC as investment, S goes down so P goes up.
+If people want to use BTC for transaction mediation, TD goes up and P goes up.